shu1827/devops-project-document/README.md

 So all these apps that you see over here, nginx,Angular, NodeJS, Java, Mongo, MySQL, all these will be containers.
 So in the virtual machine, you will have all these containers running and we will access it.

+## PROJECT-05
+##(3-Tier Infrastructure with Terraform)
+This Project defines a scalable and modular 3-tier infrastructure using Terraform.
+The architecture is designed to deploy applications with a clear separation of concerns across three layers:
+Presentation Layer (Frontend)
+Application Layer (Backend)
+Data Layer (Database)
+The folder contains the Terraform code that can be used for designing a infrastructure for a web application.